surister/cratedb-guide/docs/index.md

 # CrateDB Guides and Tutorials

+About how to use CrateDB and CrateDB Cloud in practice.

 CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.

-This section of the documentation guides you how to use CrateDB in practice.

 ::::{grid} 3